 Located on the northern bank of the Hawkesbury (opposite the Sydney side of the river), Wilberforce was not as attractive to free settlers as the Macquarie towns of Windsor, Richmond, Pitt Town and Castlereagh.
 Even prior to Macquarie laying out the township of Wilberforce, the area had begun to develop with a greater proportion of ex-convict settlers to free settlers than was found on the opposite bank of the river.
+When the surveyor James Meehan surveyed the settlement of Wilberforce in 1811, he allocated land for the cemetery along with a church and square.

-St John's Church of England Cemetery, as it was also known, thus became the resting place for a large number of early arrivals in the colony of New South Wales including members of the first, second and third fleet.
-Many of the families of these settlers remained in the Wilberforce district and descendants of these settlers can be found in Wilberforce to the present day.
-These pioneer families and their descendants make up a large proportion of the people buried in Wilberforce Cemetery.
-Up to seven generations of some families are buried in Wilberforce Cemetery, many in family groups.
+St John's Church of England Cemetery, as the cemetery became known, thus became the resting place for a large number of early arrivals in the colony of New South Wales including members of the first, second and third fleet.
+At least sixteen graves of eighteenth century settlers in the new colony survive at Wilberforce Cemetery.
+Many of the families of the early settlers remained in the Wilberforce district and descendants of these settlers can be found in Wilberforce to the present day.
+There are up to seven generations of some families buried in Wilberforce Cemetery, documenting the history of the local community and of some of Australia's oldest families of European descent.